Creative education: United Kingdom

 From the 1960s through the 80's the UK's primary schools were recognized as innovative and surrounding around the child as recorded in the Plowden Report.
 A noteworthy school in the UK is A.S.'s Summerhill School which is a democratic school where parents, teachers, and students have a say in the education and where the education is designed around the students opposed to kids adapting to a standard school system.

 Compared to the European Union, the UK, especially Northern Ireland, have a more frequent usage of creativity across multiple school subjects.

 United States

 The education system in the United States has been seen as an inhibitor of creativity.
 The extensive state-wide tests that are required have push educators to follow strict curriculum so there is less freedom among teachers.
 The tests also create a cyclical pattern in under-performing, poor schools - low performance leads to less funding.
 Essentially, money buys the quality of education in the United States.

 Australia

 The Ministerial Council on Education, Employment, Training and Youth Affairs (MCEETYA) in Australia has also begun to integrate more creativity within its education model in the Melbourne Declaration on Educational Goals for Young Australians.

 Advocates of creative education

 Ken Robinson

-Ken Robinson is an academic specializing in the need for creativity in education.
+Ken Robinson was an academic specializing in the need for creativity in education.
 He works with governments and education programs to work on creating more innovative education systems.
-He has a Tedtalk, "Do schools kill creativity?" that gained world recognition.
+He has a Tedtalk, "Do schools kill creativity?" that gained world recognition and is the most watched TED talk of all time, with 80.3 million views on the TED channel alone, as of 2026.